OpadaAlzaiede/news_aggregator_api/README.md

 2. Articles:
 Users can request articles with filter on (date, category or sources), they can also do keyword search within the contents of the articles.

+3. Preferences:
+Users can store preferences related to their favorite (categories, authors, ..)
+They can fetch and delete all their preferences

+4. Feed:
+Users with preferences can access the Feed resource, which has articles stored based on their preferences.
 ## Installation

 1. Clone the repository: